Rule 3349-10-90 | Timely warning.

 (B) Definitions

-(2) Northeast Ohio medical university police department or "NPD" refers to the commissioned law enforcement officers employed by the university and having jurisdiction on university owned property.
+(4) "NEOMED Police Department" or "NPD" refers to the commissioned law enforcement officers employed by the University and having jurisdiction on University owned property.

-(5) "Timely Warning" is for the purposes of this rule, "Timely Manner" generally means the warning should be issued as soon as the pertinent information is available, unless notification will compromise the efforts of law enforcement to contain the emergency.
+(6) "Timely Warning" is required for all Clery Act Crimes that occur on Clery Reportable Geography that are reported to Campus Security Authorities or local police agencies and are considered by the institution to represent a serious or continuing threat to students and employees.
+For the purposes of this policy, "timely manner" generally means the warning should be issued as soon as the pertinent information is available, unless notification will compromise the efforts of law enforcement to contain the emergency.

 (C) Body of the rule

-(1) The university will issue timely warnings/crime alerts in effort to notify community members about certain crimes in and around our community in compliance with the "Clery Act."
+(1) The university will issue timely warnings/crime alerts in effort to notify community members about clery crimes occurring in clery reportable geography.

 (2) The director of public safety and security, or his/her designee is responsible for consulting with university administration, local police department(s), and with other authorities in making the determination on a case-by-case basis of when "Timely Warning" information in the form of a crime alert is to be disseminated.

-Pursuant to the "Clery Act," a two-prong test shall be applied to determine if a crime alert will be issued.
-The two-prong test requires the associate to determine if the incident is:
+(a) Pursuant to the "Clery Act," a two-prong test shall be applied to determine if a crime alert will be issued.
+The two-prong test requires the director of public safety to determine if the incident is:

 (3) Whether to issue a crime alert for non "Clery Act" crimes shall be evaluated on a case-by-case basis, taking into account both the frequency of offense and likelihood for additional occurrence.

-(4) Timely warnings/crime alerts will contain in the subject line the phrase "Timely Warning" or "Crime Alert" depending on the severity of the threat.
-The body of the warning will include the following information, if known: a short description of the crime or incident giving the time and date, location, reported offense; a suspect description; weapon used; suspect vehicle; and method of operation used to facilitate the crime.
-The warning will also include personal safety information to aid members of the university community in protecting themselves from becoming victims of a similar crime and promote overall safety for our educational community.
+(4) Timely Warnings/crime alerts will contain in the subject line the phrase "Timely Warning" or "Crime Alert" depending on the severity of the threat.
+The body of the warning will include the following information, if known: a short description of the crime or incident giving the time and date, location, reported offense; a suspect description (age, sex, height, weight, and clothing); weapon used; suspect vehicle; and method of operation used to facilitate the crime.
+The warning will also include personal safety information to aid members of the University community in protecting themselves from becoming victims of a similar crime and promote overall safety for our educational community.

-(7) Status updates as to the resolution or outcome will be disseminated and updated as soon as possible.
+(6) Status updates as to the resolution or outcome will be disseminated and updated as soon as possible, if appropriate.

-(8) Members of the community who know of a crime or other serious incident should report that incident as soon as possible to NPD so the decision can be made as to whether or not an alert is needed.
+(7) Members of the community who know of a crime or other serious incident should report that incident as soon as possible to NEOMED police department so the decision can be made as to whether or not an alert is needed.